 Coronavirus Is A Key Campaign Issue: What's Joe Biden's Plan?

-As election day nears, the pandemic looms large.
+As Election Day nears, the pandemic looms large.
 Amid a surge in new cases, the coronavirus has changed the way we live, work and — perhaps — how some Americans will vote.

 As President Trump makes the case that his leadership has saved lives in the pandemic and ushered in record-fast vaccine and therapeutics development, Joe Biden has described Trump's handling of COVID-19 as "totally irresponsible" and points to American's health as the nation's top domestic issue.